Cornelia Oberlander: Higher education and later life

 She later practiced on a more commercial scale, working with architects and other professionals from various disciplines to create aesthetic solutions for challenging projects.
 Before beginning a project she researched it thoroughly to ensure that her innovative schemes would be practical and long-lasting.
 Oberlander always approached a project from an environmental standpoint.
 In her Convocation Address for the acceptance of an honorary degree from Simon Fraser University she stated:

 Her concern for the environment and for people in general, was further exemplified by her involvement with the Hebrew University of Jerusalem on Mount Scopus.
 Oberlander and her husband, Peter, visited Israel for a congress with the International Federation of Landscape Architects in 1962.
 According to the Jewish Independent, the Oberlanders were in Israel to study irrigation systems, but they "fell more deeply in love with the land and its people".
 The Oberlanders engaged in and spearheaded many activities to benefit the university from 1979 on, including: setting up a Canadian Studies Program, bringing boxes of Canadian textbooks to Israel for donation to the university, developing a botanical garden, working with a team of planners to assist the community of Ashkalon in accommodating settlers from North Africa and Georgia, and advocating for the restoration of historic buildings on the campus.
 The Oberlanders were honored for their contributions by the Vancouver chapter of Canadian Friends of the Hebrew University of Jerusalem in 2004 and they visited Israel many times in their philanthropic efforts.

 Oberlander received the "rare and exceptional honour" of being elected to both the Canadian Society of Landscape Architects' College of Fellows (in 1981) and the American Society of Landscape Architects' Council of Fellows (in 1992).

 In 1999–2000, she contributed her expertise to the Vancouver Art Gallery for its "Out of This Century" exhibition, guiding patrons through the selection of visual art pieces that were chosen from the permanent collection of the gallery (by Oberlander and five other Vancouverites) to reflect and represent the city art scene through the decades.
+In 2018, she completed a redesign of the National Gallery of Canada's Fred & Elizabeth Fountain Garden Court.
+She also had designed its predecessor.